Key Takeaways:

 Excess hunger can also be caused by abnormally low blood sugar levels, a condition called hypoglycemia.
 According to the American Diabetes Association, blood sugar is typically considered low at less than 70mg/dL.

 For people with diabetes, skipping a meal can lower blood sugar levels to well below the target range.
-Other causes could be excessive exercise, taking too much insulin, or eating highly refined carbs, which can cause the blood sugar to spike and then fall quickly.
+Other causes could be excessive exercise, taking too much insulin, or eating highly refined carbs, which can cause the blood sugar levels to spike and then fall quickly.

 Unlike hyperglycemia, hypoglycemia can often be treated by eating fast-acting carbohydrates.
 It can take some practice to learn which foods are best to eat to raise your blood sugar to a safe level without overeating.